kallaspriit/HTML5-JavaScript-Gamepad-Controller-Library/README.md

 * Very easy to add mappings to new controllers.
 * Simple event-based system.
 * Minimal working example provided.
+* Includes jQuery just for demo simplicity, does not depend on it in any way.

 Changelog
 ---------